mozilla/pkipolicy/rootstore/policy.md

 CCADB by the CA that has their certificate included in Mozilla’s CA Certificate Program.
-The CA with a certificate included in Mozilla’s CA Certificate Program MUST disclose this information before any such subordinate CA is allowed to issue certificates.
+The CA with a certificate included in Mozilla’s CA Certificate Program MUST disclose this information within a week of certificate creation, and before any such subordinate CA is allowed to issue certificates.
 All disclosure MUST be made freely available and without additional requirements, including, but not limited to, registration, legal agreements, or restrictions on redistribution of